-ENLIGHTENMENT, I, the primacy of the Humanistic science ideal of the intellectualistic "Aufklärung" (Enlightenment) had to yield to the personality ideal in KANT'S "primacy of the practical reason", 137; at the time of the Enlightenment and of the natural scientific positivism of the 10th century.
-Humanistic philosophy in-19th century, Humanistic philosophy invades its own life and world view in a popular form and imprinted upon it its popular form and imprinted upon it its quasi-scientific mask, 170; Humanism began to influence the masses during the Enlightenment, 171; to the Enlightenment the term "natural" meant "conceived in terms of natural laws", 453; the German "Sturm und Drang" was never able to liberate itself completely from the deterministic retionalism of the Enlightenment. ministic rationalism of the Enlightenment, but its conception of individuality no longer had the atomistic individualistic character of the Enlightenment, 454; In HERDER's phil. of history the science-ideal of the Enlightenment is still clearly evident, 455.
+ENLIGHTENMENT, I, the primacy of the Humanistic science ideal of the intellectualistic "Aufklärung" (Enlightenment) had to yield to the personality ideal in KANT's "primacy of the practical reason", 137; at the time of the Enlightenment and of the natural scientific positivism of the 19th century, Humanistic philosophy invades its own life and world view in a popular form and imprinted upon it its quasi-scientific mask, 170; Humanism began to influence the masses during the Enlightenment, 171; to the Enlightenment the term "natural" meant "conceived in terms of natural laws", 453; the German "Sturm und Drang" was never able to liberate itself completely from the deterministic rationalism of the Enlightenment, but its conception of individuality no longer had the atomistic individualistic character of the Enlightenment, 454; In HERDER's phil. of history the science-ideal of the Enlightenment is still clearly evident, 455.

-II, its idea of progress, 263; its idea of development.
-Newton and Locke dominated its science ideal, Dilthey, 349; POPE's praise of Newton, 350; the Enlightenment opposed the Christian-Augustinian conception of history, 351; rejected miracles and Divine providence; applied psychology to history, 352; BAYLE's method of historical criticism is overpraised by Cassirer, 353; natural law; individual ideas of natural law, faith in the science and the personality-ideal; innate human rights; Locke; Rousseau's rights of man and citizen; Western culture becomes rationalistic-individualistic,
+-, II, its idea of progress, 263; its idea of development, NEWTON and LOCKE dominated its science ideal, DILTHEY, 349; POPE's praise of NEWTON, 350; the En-Christianlightenment the opposed Augustinian conception of history, 351; rejected miracles and Divine providence; 352; applied psychology to history, BAYLE's method of historical criticism is overpraised by CASSIRER, 353; natural law; individual ideas of natural law, faith in the science and the personality-ideal; innate human rights; LOCKE; ROUSSEAU'S rights of man and citizen; Western culture becomes rationalistic-individualistic,

-· individualization and faith; anticipations rationalized individualistically, 357.
-III, in the Humanistic doctrine of natural law; in CHR.
+- individualization and faith; anticipations rationalized individualistically, 357. -, III, in the Humanistic doctrine of natural law; in CHR.
 WOLFF, 282.

-ENS REALISSIMUM, II, in Scholaticism is God.
-20.
+ENS REALISSIMUM, II, in Scholaticism is God, 20.